Snaacky/thewiki/docs/faq/faq-torrent.md

 ## Where can I download smaller sized episodes?

-For those low on data or storage, HEVC mini encodes on nyaa are the best option.
+For those low on data or storage, HEVC mini encodes on Nyaa are the best option.
 In terms of quality, they'll be equal to or often better than streaming sites.
-Simply search `anime name hevc` in the category `Anime - English Translated` on nyaa and sort by seeds.
+Simply search `anime name hevc` in the category `Anime - English Translated` on Nyaa and sort by seeds.
 Some release groups doing these are - Judas, Akihito, Ember, DB, and Cleo.

 ## Where can I download subtitles separately?